mrfoster/blueberry-food-website/content/locations/smedley-street-matlock/index.md

   latitude: 53.1420474
   longitude: -1.5506789
 openingHoursContent: >-
-  We are currently open!
+  We are still open!
 Please come and visit us, we appreciate your continued support.
 We are following Government guidelines to protect our customers and staff.
-17th March 2020.
+20th March 2020
 openingHours:
   - validFrom: 2020-03-17T10:53:29.692Z
     validThrough: 2020-03-17T10:53:29.925Z